Extravagancy in TechPosted on 8th of May 2021 | 1053 words

-I’ve lately started to ponder the repercussions of this trend of extravagant architectural choices in the tech industry.
-Unfortunately, these kinds of options seem to be prevalent in this current era of cloud computing.
-At least, I seem to stumble upon these regularly when I work with a wide variety of different distributed systems as a DevOps/SRE consultant.
-Great examples in this kind of trend are various Kubernetes setups in projects where you could easily manage to progress without it or some data infrastructure solution that feels like a sledgehammer for hitting a small nail.
+I’ve started to ponder the repercussions of this trend of extravagant architectural choices in the tech industry.
+But unfortunately, these options seem prevalent in this current era of cloud computing.
+At least, I seem to stumble upon these regularly when working with a wide variety of distributed systems.
+Great examples of this kind of trend are various Kubernetes setups in projects where you could easily manage to progress without it or some data infrastructure solution that feels like a sledgehammer for hitting a small nail.

 I’m not bashing these technologies since I enjoy working with them, and I work with them daily.
 They have their purpose, but this purpose is often meant for a larger picture in mind.
-Now, if we focus on the example of Kubernetes, sure, it can bring a lot of benefits, like easier deployments, reducing complexity on large projects, and quite often reducing costs.
-But no one can argue that it can be overkill in many different projects.
+Now, if we focus on the example of Kubernetes, sure, it can bring many benefits, like easier deployments, reduced complexity on large projects, and often reduced costs.
+But no one can argue that it can be overkill in many projects.
 If it’s not needed, it mainly brings unnecessary complexity and reduces productivity in these projects.
 So it can be a double-edged sword.
 But I don’t want to focus on these singular technologies in this topic since they feel minor on the grand scale.

-When we are moving more and more to this science-fiction picture of the future, we need to start thinking more about topics such as transhumanism and how we are going to live with machines that’ll outsmart us.
-Understandably, topics associated with transhumanism, like the singularity, AI, nanotechnologies, cybernetics, and much more, are challenging to discuss first of all on a technological level and but also on a moral and ethical level.
-But, on the other hand, it is also hard to say that will we even ever see the rise of these kinds of technologies.
+When we move more to this science-fiction picture of the future, we need to start thinking more about topics such as transhumanism and how we will live with machines that’ll outsmart us.
+Understandably, issues associated with transhumanism, like the singularity, AI, nanotechnologies, cybernetics, and much more, are challenging to discuss, first of all, on a technological level and on a moral and ethical level.
+But, on the other hand, it is also hard to say that we will even ever see the rise of these kinds of technologies.
 It could be that our civilization can see that these inventions are possible, but we cannot implement these.
-It could also be that technological evolution has also started to get so rapid that we will see the big turn of events in these topics in the near future.
-Overall technological evolution grows exponentially, so the time between significant inventions gets shorter and shorter.
-So, we can only speculate on how things might turn out for now.
+On the other hand, it could also be that technological evolution has also started to get so rapid that we will see a significant turn of events in these topics in the near future. [[https://www.kurzweilai.net/the-law-of-accelerating-returns ][Overall technological evolution grows exponentially, so the time between significant inventions gets shorter and shorter]].
+So, we can only speculate on how things might turn out.

 Whatever the outcome may be, I believe that some degree of optimism is in place.
 However, I think the singularity is inevitable, and most of the industry’s actions indicate that the path is not good.
-These actions are the main reason why these over-the-top architectural choices might be hinting about something that might be inevitably bad.
+These actions are the main reason why these over-the-top architectural choices might hint at something that might be inevitably bad.

 When I talk about some projects using these “sledgehammer” solutions in projects where they aren’t necessary, I’m overall talking about a small pesky thing.
-What worries me about this topic is that we are using these kinds of hyped-up tools, which happen to be the month’s flavor in every project; what could this mean, for example, in the development of AI or other future technologies?
+What worries me about this topic is that we are using these kinds of hyped-up tools, which happen to be the month’s flavour in every project; what could this mean, for example, in the development of AI or other future technologies?
 Could we seem to have endless resources cause of something that cannot be reverted?
 Bill Joy wrote a great essay about the future not needing us , which makes it scary to think that we run these extravagant systems just mainly because we can.
 A similar thing applies to data collection and many other issues in privacy.
-Most of the big platforms that utilize some tracking tends to collect a lot of data, which quite often isn’t used thoroughly, so the data is collected to build minimal information about the user.
+Most big platforms that utilize some tracking tend to collect a lot of data, which often isn’t used thoroughly, so the data is collected to build minimal information about the user.
 Possibly the rest are saved for later.

 When we talk about this extravagancy phenomenon in tech projects, it tends to affect the program/system developers the most.
-Often, they are not making these decisions since it tends to be someone from the ivory tower that plans these decisions most of the time.
-Thankfully, these people tend to have at least some background in these systems relatively frequently but not always.
+Often, they are not making these decisions since it tends to be someone from the ivory tower who often plans these decisions.
+Thankfully, these people have at least some background in these systems relatively frequently but not always.
 So should the developer’s opinions matter more when considering various options for your project?
-I believe Sun Microsystems had a great idea when they marketed Java for people.
+Sun Microsystems had a great idea when they marketed Java to people.
 Sun was a hardware company that figured out that they had to please programmers first to sell more hardware, which resulted in Java being one of the most widely used languages today.
-Now, did Java please programmers, maybe back when people hated C++, but opinions seem to have shifted in recent years, although both languages still enjoy immense support.
+Now, did Java please programmers?
+Maybe back when people hated C++, but opinions seem to have shifted recently, although both languages still enjoy immense support.